codingvc/codingvc/_posts/2016-10-27-how-to-de-risk-a-startup.markdown

 * <span style="color: #e8720c">[2]</span> You don't have a real competitive advantage, but at least you're the first mover.
 * <span style="color: #dccd12">[3]</span> You have weak competitive advantages: a few small patents, slightly better unit economics than new entrants, etc.
 * <span style="color: #88d017">[4]</span> You have moderate competitive advantages: good brand perception among your customers, significantly better unit economics, a strong patent portfolio, etc.
-* <span style="color: #35c41c">[5]</span> You have strong competitive advantages, like network effects or a proprietary datasets, that get stronger as you grow
+* <span style="color: #35c41c">[5]</span> You have strong competitive advantages, like network effects or proprietary datasets, that get stronger as you grow.

 ## <a name="how-to"></a>How to De-Risk